Here are some of the ways I’ve cleaned up my prose in the past year.

 Or do you?

-Just kidding.
 You don’t.
-Rhetorical questions are just you writing down the things you want your reader to wonder, and we’ve already talked about micromanaging the reader.
-If you feel like it’s absolutely unnatural for your character not to ask themselves the question, include it.
-Then delete it.
+Rhetorical questions are often things readers are already wondering, and spelling it out just feels amateur and strange.
+If you feel like it’s absolutely unnatural for your character not to ask themselves the question, write it then delete it.
 See if the passage works.
 Most of the time it does.

 4) When you’ve got time, learn the nitty-gritty.

 Fine, this one isn’t quick and dirty, but it is a good idea.
 I’ve heard too many aspiring writers comfort themselves that good grammar isn’t necessary because their editor will fix it.
 My friend, you will never get that far.
 Now, if you pay someone, you might.
 But as a person who has been on the (paid) editing end of a manuscript full of bad grammar–no. You won’t.
 Just learn grammar.
 Practice until you get it.

 Hard truth: Great stories are plentiful.
 Great execution is rare.

 Since these tips were advertised as quick and dirty, here are four mistakes I used to make: